openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

 * Go to your project and click on *Settings* and *"Webhooks"* from the sidebar on the left.

 * Set the payload URL to the event listener public URL.
-On OpenShift you can get the public URL of the Pipelines-as-Code controller like this :
+On OpenShift, you can get the public URL of the Pipelines-as-Code controller like this :

   ```shell